-In conclusion we absolutely loved Jamaica.
+In conclusion we absolutely loved our family holidays to Jamaica.
 Hilton Rose Hall and everything else we encountered.
 The staff were all friendly, the tour reps were all really helpful.
 And my God the landscape and the sea was just out of this world.
 We will definitely be returning to Jamaica, and I would not hesitate to recommend the Hilton Rose Hall either.

 If you are looking for even more ideas check out top 10 places to visit in Jamaica.